gajjarHari/gajjarHari.github.io/README.md

 #### 4. Add a theme to your website
 Create a file named ```_config.yml```.
 Make sure to have the underscore _ in front of the name as shown here.
 Then you can go to Github pages [supported themes](https://pages.github.com/themes/) to find yourself a theme.
-To add the theme I used follow the steps below.
+To add the theme, I used following the steps below.

- * Once the file is created, add ```theme: jekyll-theme-modernist``` in it and then save the file by commiting.
-Now your file has theme to it.
-Similar to my website theme below
+ * Once the file is created, add ```theme: jekyll-theme-modernist``` in it and then save the file by committing.
+Now your file has theme to it like my website theme below.

 ![](files_for_README/GIFMaker_me.gif)